directdrivewheels

 Who it’s for

 You’re the right buyer if you race on PS5.
 There is no realistic alternative in this price tier.
-The Logitech G Pro and the newer G RS50 are the only real competitors and they trade differently on bundle, rim quality and ecosystem.
+The Logitech G Pro and the newer G RS50 are the only real competitors and they trade differently on bundle, rim quality and upgrade path.
 The Thrustmaster T598 is the closest direct rival on paper but Fanatec still wins on the depth of the rim and pedal catalogue you can grow into.
 None of those alternatives come close to Fanatec’s installed base on the PlayStation side.

 You’re also the right buyer if you live in a multi-platform house.
 The GT DD Pro is the cleanest single base for someone who wants PS5 today and PC tomorrow, with a Xbox-licensed rim available as a third option.
 No other direct-drive base ticks all three boxes.